OF-DPA Client Tools

 Traffic capture with tcpdump

-Since captured traffic is sent to controller, matched packets are not routed directly through the ASIC, therefore we do not recommend doing performance measurements with this tool.
+Since captured traffic is sent to controller, matched packets are not routed directly through the ASIC.
+A substantial performance penalty is expected when capturing traffic, as packets are processed by the switch CPU instead of the ASIC.

 Note: This tool needs to be executed with super user privileges.